aniketghavte/WallUs/README.md

-# Yoo, I have Deployed it to the following IP and give it a HIT
+# Yoo, I have Deployed it to the following IP give it a HIT

-This project was bootstrapped Me[See Project](https://wallmee.aniketghavte.me/).
+This project has bootstrapped Me [See Project](https://wallmee.aniketghavte.me/).